 - The material request is not consolidated from different project sites.

 The below flow chart is concerning the aforementioned constraints in a nutshell,

 Here the Plant A requests 1500 no’s of some X material in their job site and Plant B requires 1350 no’s of some Y material in their job which was procured by CPT to their respective sites.

-Here in Plant A, a client requests for a change of materials and the Plant A again approaches CPT for new procurement of revised material requested by the client.
+Here in Plant A, a client requests a change of materials, and Plant A again approaches CPT for new procurement of revised material requested by the client.
 But in Plant B, the revised material of Plant A is available in a surplus quantity of 250 numbers, since the order was not properly consolidated or the respective job site could have raised excess quantity which was not checked by CPT.

 CPT never consider the surplus quantity which was available in Plant B as that won’t satisfy the entire need of Plant A, so preserved in inventory for future use.
 CPT goes with new procurement.
 This was an important flaw that could result in cutting down the margin.

 The chart simply explains the ratio of materials that get used from the obsolete materials from various inventories of job sites or from the central warehouse of the company.
-This summary displays that within only 10% of the materials have been used, rest all the materials are simply carrying out the inventory cost and also lose its properties.
+This summary displays that within only 10% of the materials have been used, the rest all the materials are simply carrying out the inventory cost and also lose their properties.

 The ways and the opportunity for improving procurement methodology are discussed below.

 The most important thing in improvements and opportunities is analyzing the backlogs, they are